Steve-Tech/CrOS_EC_Python/README.md

 # CrOS_EC_Python

 A Python library for interacting with a Chrome OS EC.
+Commonly found in Chromebooks and Framework laptops.

-It provides a somewhat low-level interface to the CrOS EC, allowing you to send and receive any EC command, and read any byte from the memory map.
+It provides a somewhat lower-level interface to the CrOS EC, allowing you to send and receive any EC command, and read any byte from the memory map.
 As well as a higher-level abstracted interface for easy access to some of the more common commands.